lw8192/Red-Team-Dev/C/Interview_Prep.md

 ### Kernel Level
 Kernel objects: used for things like process scheduling, I/O management.
 Virtual placeholder for a resource, each one is given a handle (index number).
 EPROCESS, KPCR, KINTERRUPT, IRP
 ETHREAD - kernel level view of a thread.
 User level struct - TEB.
+KTHREAD - inside ETHREAD, has info on thread stacks, scheduling, APCs, system calls, priority, execution times.
 EPROCESS - kernel level view of a process.
 User level struct - PEB.
+KPROCESS - inside EPROCESS.
+EPROCESS attacks: use for process hiding or token stealing.
 KPRCB - Kernel Processor Control Block, embedded in KPCR (per CPU info).
 SSDT (System Service Descriptor Table) - allows the kernel to handle calls to the Native API.
 Common rootkit technique - perform DKOM(Direct Kernel Object Manipulation) to hide.
 Changes are done directly in the kernel.
 Hide a process, drivers, ports, elevate privileges, etc. Able to do this because kernel modules / loadable drivers have direct access to kernel memory.